beehive-lab/TornadoVM/.github/pull_request_template.md

 #### Did you check on FPGAs?

-If possible, check your changes on FPGAs.
+If applicable and if possible, check your changes on FPGAs.

 - [ ] Yes
 - [ ] No